apache/cloudstack-documentation/source/adminguide/templates/_bypass-secondary-storage-kvm.rst

          upload templatedirectdownloadcertificate hypervisor=KVM name=CERTIFICATE_ALIAS zoneid=ZONE_ID certificate=CERTIFICATE_FORMATTED hostid=HOST_ID

-Certificates for direct downloads synchronization task
+Syncronising Certificates for Direct Downloads
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Certificates are uploaded to the running hosts in a zone at a certain moment.
-However, the number of running hosts may change and new hosts added to the zone may not include the certificate uploaded to the rest of the hosts.
+As new hosts may be added to a zone which do not include a certificate which was previously uploaded to pre-existing hosts.

-CloudStack provides a way to synchronize certificates across all the running hosts on each zone.
+CloudStack provides a way to synchronize certificates across all the connected hosts in each zone.
 The global setting 'direct.download.certificate.background.task.interval' defines the interval in which the synchronization task will run.
 This task will:

 - Iterate through each enabled zone
-- Get the running hosts in a zone
+- Enumerate the connected hosts in a zone
-- Check which hosts need the certificates which have been already uploaded to other hosts
+- Check which hosts are missing the certificates which have been already uploaded to other hosts
 - Upload missing certificates to hosts